thestormforge/examples/sf-perftest-testapp/curl/README.md

 ## Running the Experiment

 - Edit the `name` field in the `experiment.yaml` file, setting it to something unique
+- Edit the hostname to perform the request against
 - Deploy the experiment with the following command:
   ```sh
   kubectl apply -f ./experiment.yaml